Learn step by step how to prepare perfectly smoked baby back ribs in an electric smoker!

 - If you would rather not use the wrapping ingredients listed above, place the ribs in the foil face up and add a small amount of apple juice, soda, or beer to the aluminum foil to add some moisture.

-- Wrap the ribs tightly in the double layer of aluminum foil or butchers paper and place back in the electric smoker and continue to cook at 225°F.
+- Wrap the ribs tightly in the double layer of aluminum foil or butchers paper and place back in the electric smoker.

 - Carefully remove the ribs from the foil and save the juices in the foil to add to your sauce later.
-Place the ribs back in the electric smoker, face up, and cook for about 30 more minutes at 225°F before saucing.
+Place the ribs back in the electric smoker, face up, and cook for about 15 more minutes at 275°F before saucing.

 - While the ribs are cooking, prepare your sauce by mixing your favorite sauce(s) together with some of the juices retained from the foil.
 Mix in a cup or bowl and set aside.